waggle-sensor/sage-vpn-user-tools/README.md

 ### join-sage-vpn

 This is intended to be run a client device and will bootstrap their wireguard client configuration.
-The only required input is a VPN IP address which _we_ will provide.
+The only required input is a VPN IP address which _we_ will provide from our VPN inventory.

 ```
 usage: join-sage-vpn client-ip